 How to forward calls to another number without the phone

-To forward calls without having your phone, you can use a virtual phone system like Quo.
+To forward calls without having your phone, you can use a virtual phone system like Quo, formerly OpenPhone.
 This system allows you to manage your calls online, including call forwarding.
 Here’s how:

 This method is not only convenient but also offers more features than traditional call forwarding.

 Virtual phone numbers allow you to text and call using your internet connection.
-With a business phone system like Quo, you can get incoming calls to your virtual numbers from any device — just by using your provider’s phone app.
+With the best business phone systems like Quo, you can get incoming calls to your virtual numbers from any device — just by using your provider’s phone app.
 There’s no need to set up call forwarding.

 Here are five key benefits of using virtual phone numbers instead of forwarding calls: